zemberdotnet/go-mu-repo/README.md

   - adds a local repo to the current group
 - unregister
   - removes a local repo from the current group
+- list
+  - shows the list of repos in the current group

 ### Git Commands
 - clone